iD Tech is based in Silicon Valley. We’re a privately held, family-run company. We’ve never gone public, nor do we plan to.

-2. We’ve built long term relationships with 150 of the top universities on the planet, including Stanford, Caltech, Carnegie Mellon University, NYU, UCLA, Cambridge, Columbia, and The University of Hong Kong.
+2. We’ve built long-term relationships with 150 of the top universities on the planet, including Stanford, Caltech, Carnegie Mellon University, NYU, UCLA, and Columbia.
 See U.S. News & World Report's Top Global Universities ranking.
 You’ll find iD Tech at a majority of them.

 3. We’ve developed a lineup of 50 proprietary STEM courses, partnering with the world's most iconic companies like Epic Games, Adobe, Microsoft, and Google.
 We have the exclusive Fortnite Camp license from Epic Games, we’re the official educational partner of Ninja, we co-develop curriculum with universities, and even have curriculum endorsed by SWE (Society of Women engineers).

 4. We now operate globally in six countries, adding more markets each year.
 Students five or 10,000 miles away can now get our Silicon Valley, California camp experience close to home.